torchbox/wagtail-wordpress-import/README.md

 #### A full example of the suggested page model class

-The import default is to import the `post` and `page` content types to an app called `pages` and a model called `PostPage`.
+The import default is to import the `post` and `page` content types to an app called `app` and a model called `PostPage`.
 Keep that mind when you create your own page model.

 ```python
 # mysite/app/models.py